-The Delegate website (www.un.org/delegate) contains select content from iSeek (https://iseek.un.org) in English and French, as well as links to information managed by the General Assembly committees, the United Nations Headquarters telephone book, and a searchable staff directory.
+The Delegate website (www.un.org/delegate) contains select content from the Organization's intranet, iSeek, in English and French, as well as links to information managed by the General Assembly committees, the United Nations Headquarters telephone book, and a searchable staff directory.
 Delegate is an important resource for information about meetings, elections, major reports, documents, international days, training opportunities and events at Headquarters.
 Please submit content or queries to iseek@un.org.